Our current fraternity goal is to:

 Link to participate in Liturgy of the Hours - Tuesdays at 7:30 PM and Sundays at 8:30 AM - click HERE

-Click this icon to subscribe to our new YouTube channel.
+Click this icon to subscribe to our fraternity's YouTube channel.

 The channel features an exciting PLAYLISTS section.